polterguy/phosphorusfive/plugins/p5.hyperlisp/README.md

 some-boolean:bool:true
 ```

-The above Hyperlisp declares on integer value, one decimal value, and one boolean value.
-Notice if you do not obey by the expected string
+The above Hyperlisp, declares on integer value, one decimal value, and one boolean value.
+Notice, if you do not obey by the expected string
-representation for the type's value, according to the C# "Invariant Culture" rules, an exception will occur during parsing of your Hyperlisp.
+representation for the type's value, according to the C# "Invariant Culture" rules, an exception will occur, during parsing of your Hyperlisp.

 The default (implicit) type in Hyperlisp is "string", unless explicitly overriden by another type declaration.
-Hence the two values below,
+Hence, the two values below,
-both have the "string" type.
+both have the same type, and value.

 ```
 foo1:thomas
 foo2:string:thomas
 ```

-The above ":string:" part is really not necessary, and redundant, since "string" is the default type, if your type declaration is omitted.
+The above ":string:" part is actually redundant, since "string" is the default type, if your type declaration is omitted.

 All the different types in Hyperlisp, are documented, and declared, in the "p5.types" project.
 See the documentation for this project, for
 a complete reference of all the types Hyperlisp supports.
 You can also easily create your own "type extensions" for the Hyperlisp parser,